01 of 02

 Face It, Electronic Stud Finders are Not that Great

-The Magic Stud Finder is almost like the perfect compromise between the two.
-Load up two super-sticky target magnet disks into the holder; sweep the holder across the wall in familiar fashion; and wait until one of the target magnets smacks tight against a drywall screw or nail (or metal stud) embedded in the drywall.
+The Magic Stud Finder is almost like the perfect compromise; load up two super-sticky target magnet disks into the holder; sweep the holder across the wall in familiar fashion, and wait until one of the target magnets smacks tight against a drywall screw or nail (or metal stud) embedded in the drywall.

 02 of 02

 Testing Out the Magic Stud Finder

 So, the 4-year-old tried it out, and it worked.
 He had trouble remembering that, once the target magnet stuck, he needed to pull the holder straight outward.
 Any variation of this might upset the magnet.
 We quickly figured out the routine, and soon we were finding studs left and right.